Skip to content

 Page feedback

-The first step to improving services is to ask people what they need.
-The page feedback tool empowers the public to share their thoughts with the teams who serve them.
-Created for covid19.ca.gov, it’s now on several state websites and is part of the California Design System.
+You can’t improve services if you don’t know what people need.
+The page feedback tool lets the public share their thoughts with the teams who serve them.
+We created it for covid19.ca.gov.
+It’s now on several state websites.

 Person using a braille reading device on a computer